M-u-r-a-r-i/EcoLearn/README.md

 ---

+## 9. 📖 Where to read more

+- **`LOG.md`** — a dated, narrative dev log (Changed / Why / Learned) covering
+  every phase from setup through the Streamlit polish and the full Next.js migration.
+The best place to see how the project evolved.
+- **`HANDOFF.md`** — a context-restore document with deeper architectural notes.
+- **`http://localhost:8000/docs`** — the live, interactive FastAPI reference
+  (once the backend is running).

 <div align="center">
 <br>
-<sub>Built with a multi-agent pipeline, grounded in RAG, served from a clean API boundary.</sub>
+<sub>Built with a multi-agent pipeline, grounded in RAG, served from a clean API boundary — now with two frontends.</sub>
 </div>